What’s the Most Efficient Heating System for Your Home’s Needs?

 There are two main types of heat pumps available: air-source and geothermal.

 Air-source heat pumps capture heat from and release heat into the air surrounding the equipment.
 When cooling, the systems use the heat-exchange properties of refrigerant to remove heat from the air around the indoor air handler/evaporator coil and transfer it outside, where it’s released into the outdoor air.
-When heating, the refrigerant captures heat from outdoor air and brought into your home.
+When heating, the refrigerant captures heat from outdoor air and brings it into your home.
 Heat pumps can extract heat even from cooler outdoor air, although their efficiency is dramatically reduced when temperatures fall below about 32 degrees.

 During the heating process, a liquid refrigerant is circulated between the indoor and outdoor units of the heat pump.
 As the refrigerant circulates, it changes state from liquid to gas and back again.
 When the refrigerant evaporates into a gas, it also absorbs heat from the air around the outdoor unit.
 The gaseous refrigerant travels into your home, after being compressed to its liquid form.
 Inside, it releases the heat it contains.
 The heat is then used to warm your indoor living spaces.

-Geothermal heat pumps work similarly, except they use the soil outside your home or a nearby body of water as the source of heat capture and release.
-A series of pipes, called the loop, is buried several feet below the surface of the ground, drilled very deep in a vertical loop system, or submerged in a water source.
+Geothermal systems work similarly, except they use the soil outside your home or a nearby body of water as the source of heat capture and release.
+A series of pipes, called the loop, is buried several feet below the surface of the ground, drilled very deep in a vertical loop system or submerged in a water source.
 Even a few feet underground, temperatures remain between about 45 to 60 degrees all year long.
 Either water or a refrigerant solution circulates through the loop, picking up heat or releasing it as necessary.

 Finding the Most Efficient Heating System: Furnaces

 The second most efficient heating system is a residential furnace.
 Furnaces are probably the most common type of heating system in use today, with industry estimates placing gas furnaces in about 60 percent of American homes.
-Older furnaces are commonly not very efficient, but newer models contain new technologies and features that can boost efficiency to extremely high levels.
+Older furnaces are not very efficient, but newer models contain new technologies and features that can boost efficiency to extremely high levels.

 - Gas: Gas furnaces use natural gas, a plentiful natural resource.
 The majority of furnaces in operation are natural gas models.
 Gas is supplied by local utility companies through a supply pipe installed in your home, though gas lines often don’t extend to more remote rural areas.
 A natural gas furnace may actually cost less to operate than an air-source heat pump, even though its heating efficiency is much lower.
 That’s because natural gas has become exceedingly cheap in recent years.